Regional at Best: Songs

 "Guns for Hands" is a hopeful indie-pop anthem on the topic of suicide which cleveland.com called "oddly happy-sounding".
 Alternative Press wrote that the song features a bouncing reggae vibe the duo would explore in greater detail on Blurryface (2015).
 It was noted by White for Dun's drumming skill alongside the next track, "Holding On to You", which Alternative Press thought fully realized the elements of the band's character, musical methodology and pop sensibility.
 The song was described by cleveland.com as an "emotional force of nature that Tyler Joseph clung to during one of the toughest times in his career", and it subsequently became the first single from Vessel (2013).
 The five-minute "Ode to Sleep" opens with fast paced raps over a hard electronic beat before switching into pop-punk, blending dark lyricism with buoyant instrumentals and a building beat.
-It was described by cleveland.com as the "ultimate Twenty One Pilots track" and "essentially two songs combined in one", whilst White mentioned that it contained one off Joseph's best rap performances in the band's history.
+It was described by cleveland.com as the "ultimate Twenty One Pilots track" and "essentially two songs combined in one", whilst White mentioned that it contained one of Joseph's best rap performances in the band's history.
 Alternative Press thought that the song captured Twenty One Pilots "at a turning point, signaling that they were entering another level", and was re-recorded as the opener of Vessel.

 "Slowtown" was criticized by Alternative Press for Joseph sounding "like he came in third in the local Killers karaoke contest every Thursday in Columbus".
 "Car Radio" is an "uncanny mix of alt-pop and electronic hip-hop" which features a piano driving its progressions and a rave instrumental section.
 The song launched the band into the mainstream when it was recorded for Vessel, earning them a performance slot at the 2014 MTV Movie Awards.
 According to White, the songs "Forest" and "Glowing Eyes" apply the use of higher keys and layered vocals, giving an upbeat note to melancholy lyrics.
-The former was described as "pop-tastic existentialism" by Alternative Press, highlighting the lyrics "Hands held higher/We'll be on fire/Singing songs that nobody wrote" as presenting a more troubled worldview towards humanity than that of death-metal bands.
+The former was described as "pop-tastic existentialism" by Alternative Press, highlighting the lyrics "Hands held higher/We'll be on fire/Singing songs that nobody wrote" as presenting a more troubled worldview towards humanity than that of death metal bands.
 It features a rap performance by Joseph which White praised.